- Pelvic Floor

 Vertigo and Dizziness are some of the most common complaints seen by Medical Doctors.
-Vertigo is the sensation of world spinning around; dizziness is the sensation of being off-balance and “light headed”.
-While some of the reasons for such symptoms certainly do require medical treatment, some common conditions can greatly benefit from physiotherapy intervention.
+Vertigo is the sensation of the world spinning around; dizziness is the sensation of being off-balance and “lightheaded”.
+While some reasons for such symptoms certainly require medical treatment, some common conditions can greatly benefit from physiotherapy intervention.

 Benign Paroxysmal Positional Vertigo (BPPV) results from calcium crystals (otoconia) displacement from their usual location in the vestibular system.
-These crystals migrate into one or more semi circular canals of the inner ear where they are not supposed to be.
-When the head moves into a certain position the crystals move and trigger nerves in the semi circular canal – this can cause the sensation of vertigo, nausea and involuntary eye movements (nystagmus).
+These crystals migrate into one or more semi-circular inner ear canals where they are not supposed to be.
+When the head moves into a certain position, the crystals move and trigger nerves in the semi-circular canal – this can cause the sensation of vertigo, nausea and involuntary eye movements (nystagmus).
 Patients will complain of vertigo being provoked by looking up or down, lying down too quickly and especially turning over in bed.
-The vertigo will be very strong, but will usually go away in less than 60 seconds.
+Vertigo may be extreme but usually goes away in less than 60 seconds.

-Physiotherapist assessment of BPPV will include history taking and screening questions to confirm the diagnosis and rule out different neurological lesion.
+Physiotherapist assessment of BPPV will include history taking and screening questions to confirm the diagnosis and rule out a different neurological lesion.
 The Physiotherapist will then perform Dix-Hallpike and Head Roll tests to identify the involved semi circular canals.
-Based on the findings, the physiotherapist will perform a manoeuvre to reposition the crystals in the proper place (most common is Epley manoeuvre).
-The treatment is pain free and typically takes about 10 minutes.
+Based on the findings, the physiotherapist will perform a manoeuvre to reposition the crystals in the proper place (the most common is Epley manoeuvre).
+The treatment is pain-free and typically takes about 10 minutes.
 This treatment has a reported success rate of between 80% -94% with one treatment.

 *Please be aware that you may not be able to drive after your initial treatment*